alishgc/url-shortener/README.md

 - **Dashboard**: View all shortened URLs and track click counts
 - **Click Analytics**: Monitor how many times each shortened URL has been clicked
 - **Session Management**: Secure session handling with express-session
-- **User-Specific URLs**: Each user can only access and manage their own shortened URLs
+- **User-Specific URLs**: Each user can only manage their own shortened URLs

 ## Tech Stack